silverkorn/gfw-portablegit-extuserenv/README.md

 * If you wish to remove those options, simply launch `tools\portablegit-uninstall.cmd`

 ## License
-MIT license, see LICENSE.md for details.
+MIT license, see LICENSE.md for details. :smiley: